 Ford's "Flex Fuel Vehicle" (FFV) program, GM's "Variable Fuel Vehicle" (VFV) program and Chrysler's "Gasoline Tolerant Methanol Vehicle"(GTMV) program are all based on vehicles that can burn M85 or any other blend of methanol and gasoline.
 The trick that makes this possible is a fuel sensor that measures the relative proportions of the two fuels in the fuel line so the engine computer can make the necessary adjustments in fuel delivery and spark timing.
 The flex fuel capability gives consumers the option of burning either fuel or any combination thereof.

 Ethanol (grain) alcohol is yet another alternative.
 At one time, it rivaled gasoline as the motor fuel of choice.
 But that was in the early days of the automobile.
 In the 1970s it resurfaced as a fuel extender in Gasohol (a blend of 10% ethanol and 90% gasoline).
 Today, it is widely used as an octane boosting additive in many premium and mid-grade gasolines.
-Ethanol is also being used in "reformulated" gasolines because it oxygenates gasoline and helps it burn cleaner with lower HC and CO emissions.
+Most regular and premium grades of gasoline contain 10 percent ethanol (E10), adn the EPA has approved the use of 15 percent ethanol (E15) in 2002 and newer vehicles.
+Ethanol is also used in "reformulated" gasolines because it oxygenates gasoline and helps it burn cleaner with lower HC and CO emissions.